shermszz/FullStackOpen/README.md

 | 0.5 | `ex0.5_diagrams.md` | **Loading the SPA shell** |
 | 0.6 | `ex0.6_diagrams.md` | **Saving a note inside the SPA** |

-Each file is a **GitHub-flavoured Markdown** document containing a Mermaid diagram that visualises the client–server message flow.